 Students are expected to attend all required sessions within Phase 3 of the Gateway Curriculum as specified within the learning management system.
-In addition to personal emergencies, it is recognized that a student may, on a rare occasion, desire to be excused from clinical activities for professional or significant personal events, including religious holidays and residency interviews.
+In addition to personal emergencies, it is recognized that a student may, on a rare occasion, desire to be excused from clinical activities for professional or significant personal events, including religious holidays (PDF) and residency interviews.
 Travel prior to or following observed university holidays and breaks that occurs outside of the officially designated times/dates on the MD Program Academic Calendar does not constitute a significant personal event or unavoidable absence.

 In the unusual event that a student is unable to attend a required session, the student must have a discussion with the relevant course director(s) and then complete an absence notification form in the learning management system that will then be sent to the faculty lead, with a copy sent to the Office of Medical Student Education (OMSE).
 This form must be completed prior to the missed session or as soon as possible after the session if the absence is due to sudden illness or emergency.
 Students unable to attend a team activity—including activities scheduled during clinical assignments of Phase 3 courses—should also notify their team members by email with as much advance notice as can reasonably be expected under the circumstances.
 If the unavoidable absence occurs during a scheduled assessment activity (excluding Just in Time clinical assessments), the student must also complete the Request to Delay Assignment/Assessment form.